 Before I knew it – nearly two and half months have passed.
 Where’s that mental clarity?
-Where’s that feeling of rush and “urge to get up and go” I had earlier on during the first week?
+Where’s that feeling of rush earlier?
 Where’s that sense of invincibility everyone seems to be on about?

 I spent no other year as expensively as 2014 in realm of so called gathering “medical advices”.
 From multiple Xrays, CT scans and a three month long waiting MRI scan appointment.
 Three separate doctors.
 A chiropractor.
 And a rheumathoid specialist.

-I had a mild degeneration on several small discs on my hip – but I was informed that it’s “normal” for my age.
-I was at a risk for developing Ankylosing Spondylitis – for I have carried a defective gene (HLA-B27) all my life However inspite of that, such was reassuringly ruled out by a rheumatoid specialist.
+But eventually a diagnosis were made.
+I had a mild degeneration on several small discs on my hip at risk for developing Ankylosing Spondylitis. – for I have carried a defective gene (HLA-B27) all my life

 August 2014 – The “Quit”

-Yet despite the above “resilient”, dead-horse curiosity – I resorted to act all the more conservative.
 So by the end of August 2014 / three months later – I had to call it quit.
 I’ve also decided to go off LDN.
 I immediately resorted back to the carbohydrates heavy diet and six / 7 meals a day regime.
 I immediately resorted back to my past, prior interpretation over what is “normal”.
-It was just too “difficult” for me to shift my physiological understanding to the Ketogenic regime to live on life as I would “normally” would; unchanged and unrevised.

 Immediate relief.
 Over a matter of few weeks – I gained more or less the strength and vitality I lost; those same old “gains” of pride within me restored; staring at me in the mirror; day in and out of the gym.

 ….But also along with it – the same old feeling of life I previously and subconsciously – had to endure.
-From that paralysing upper back spasm and all the way to my helpless tendencies to “clench” my stomach within (yes again – crowded) public space – soon making a comeback all in itself.
+From that paralysing upper back spasm all the way to gut problems ~ all manners of detail that need not be shared.

 July / 2015 – Enter Nutritional Humility